 Treasury Offset Program (TOP)

-One of the key tools used by Fiscal Service to collect delinquent debt owed to the federal government agencies and states, TOP is a centralized offset program for collecting delinquent debts owed to federal agencies and states.
+TOP is a centralized offset program for collecting delinquent debts owed to federal agencies and states.
 Under TOP, the Fiscal Service matches a database of delinquent debtors against payments Treasury disburses, then offsets (withholds) federal payments to recipients who owe delinquent debts.

 Cross-Servicing is another major collection program used by the Fiscal Service.
 Federal agencies are required by law to refer debt delinquent more than 180 days old to the Fiscal Service, where we attempt to collect the debts using a variety of tools.
 These tools include Treasury demand letters, telephone follow-up, skip tracing, referral of debts for administrative offset and referral of debts to private collection agencies on the governmentwide contract.
 The Fiscal Service also provides administrative wage garnishment as a collection tool under Cross-Servicing.